 February is Heart Health Month!

-Heart disease is the leading cause of death for both men and women in the United States.The good news?
-Heart disease can often be prevented when people make healthy choices and manage their health conditions!
+Heart disease is the leading cause of death for both men and women in the United States.The good news is that heart disease can often be prevented when people make healthy choices and manage their health conditions!
 Heart Health Month is a chance to raise awareness about preventing heart disease.

-Here are 7 steps recommended by the The American Heart Association to improve your health:
+Here are 7 steps recommended by The American Heart Association to improve your health:

 Manage Blood Pressure